davelunt/NemaTree/README.md

 The computational environment (all the software required for the analyses) is specified in `workflow/envs/environment.yaml`

+If you skip the follwong conda environment steps Snakemake should still create the conda environment automatically when you run the workflow.
+It will take longer the first time you run the workflow, as this includes software installation, but be much faster thereafter.
+The advantage of doing it first is perhaps that it allows trouble shooting the environment separately from trouble shooting the workflow.

 Make sure you have miniconda installed.
 See instructions at the website https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html

 Build the environment using conda `conda env create -f envs/environment.yaml` and `conda activate rknrrna`

 Installing and using [mamba](https://github.com/mamba-org/mamba) may increase the speed of creating the environment.
 Although slow, creating this environment only needs to be done once per machine, not each time the workflow is run.

-If you skip this conda environment step Snakemake should create the conda environment automatically when you run the workflow.
-It will take longer the first time you run the workflow, as this includes software installation, but be much faster thereafter.

 ## Add new sequences